Cabin fever under quarantine: Oscars, eating, and short glimpses of sky

-TOKYO (Reuters) - Some cruise ship passengers savored lavish meals; others watched movies or pored over Oscar ballots, held rapt by the live Academy Awards broadcast.
-The lucky few whose turn it was to get fresh air paced the decks, reveling in a glimpse of blue sky.
+TOKYO, Feb 10 (Reuters) - Some cruise ship passengers savoured lavish meals; others watched movies or pored over Oscar ballots, held rapt by the live Academy Awards broadcast.
+The lucky few whose turn it was to get fresh air paced the decks, revelling in a glimpse of blue sky.

 Nearly a week into quarantine on the Diamond Princess on Monday, boredom warred with anxiety as the hours ticked by and 60 more people tested positive for coronavirus, bringing the total cases on the ship to 130.